 Taking Notice and Taking Action

 All too often regret comes from either not taking notice or not taking action.
-Or not taking action sooner.
-This is a very common lament when a relationship ends, and also with health and well being issues.
+Or not taking action sooner!
+This is a very common lament when a relationship ends.
+It is also common in health and well being issues.
 We torment ourselves with “if only” and have difficulty being compassionate with ourselves.

-Fears, procrastination, self esteem, confidence, anxiety and the myriad factors that interfere with a life free from regret can all be effectively addressed.
+Fears, procrastination, self esteem, confidence, anxiety and the myriad factors that set us up for potential regrets, can all be effectively addressed.

 The simple answer to the question “what can I do about regret?” is that there is a great deal that can be done.
 Skilful and effective counselling or therapy is very valuable, especially when you have been stuck for a long time.

-The first step in avoiding further regrets is to make the decision to be pro-active in managing your present and your future and then commit to this decision.
+The first step in avoiding further regrets is to make the decision to be pro-active in managing your present and your future.
+Commit to this decision.
 Be willing to do what it takes to resource yourself.